Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Use cases:
     * Restrict access to certain services (for example: can’t use EMR)
     * Enforce PCI compliance by explicitly disabling services

+#### SCP Strategies and Inheritance

+Deny List Strategy:

+* The `FullAWSAccess` SCP is attached to every OU and account
+* Explicitly allows all permissions to flow down from the root
+* Can explicitly override with a deny in an SCP
+* This is the default setup

+!!! note

+    An explicit deny overrides any kind of allow

+Allow List Strategy:

+* The `FullAWSAccess` SCP is **removed** from every OU and account
+* To allow a permission, SCPs with allow statements must be added to the account and every OU above it including root
+* Every SCP in the hierarchy must explicitly allow the APIs you want to use

 ### AWS Control Tower